furkanonder/furkanonder.github.io/_posts/2019-03-03-configuring-bridges-in-proxychains.md

 Now, we need to make some changes to <b>/etc/tor/torrc</b>.
 At the bottom of the file we are writing these lines.

+To use the obfs4 bridge, we install the [obfs4proxy](https://github.com/Yawning/obfs4) tool.
 ```
 UseBridges 1
 ClientTransportPlugin obfs4 exec /usr/bin/obfs4proxy managed